 Brunette is the person in the group project who does it all.
 Seriously.
 It’s not high maintenance, there’s a shade for almost everyone, and it involves no bleaching (hello healthier, less damaged hair).
 Result!

 Medium skin: Caramel and milk chocolate shades work well with medium skin.
-You can go darker of you wish, just don’t go lighter.
+You can go darker of you wish, just be wary of going too light!

 Olive skin: Rich chocolate and ash brown shades look amazing with olive skin.
-Avoid anything two shades lighter than your natural colour.
+Try to avoid anything two shades lighter than your natural colour.

 Dark skin: You can get away with just about any brunette shade.
 Rich, dark, brunettes are the classic choice for you.
 Avoid anything three shades lighter than your natural colour, though, and you’re good to experiment